-August 2020 UPDATE: I've now also tested the recipe with brown rice, and it worked great!
+August 2020 UPDATE: I've now also tested the recipe with brown rice, and it worked better than expected!
 The difference was barely noticeable.
-So if you prefer to use brown rice, by all means, go for it!
+So if you prefer to use brown rice, by all means, go for it.

 Round one of recipe testing was pretty good but needed more flavor.
 After round two I knew we had a winner.
 But since this pimento cheese is easy to make, easy to eat, yet surprisingly difficult to photograph, I still ended up making it two or three more times over the course of a few days.

 This is a summary to show you what's in this pimento cheese and how easy it is to prepare!
-Be sure to scroll down for the complete recipe.
+Be sure to scroll down for the full recipe.